-The demand for these sites is high especially with HNIs who want their house to be built with good open spaces having all modern amenities that fits into their budget.
-The luxury amenities that can implement on such kind of budget and plot dimensions are landscaped garden, Portico, Swimming pool, Deck area, Sauna, Professional Home theatre, Gym area, Bar counter, Terrace garden, etc.
+The demand for these sites is high especially with HNIs who want their house to be built with good open spaces having all modern amenities that fit into their budget.
+The luxury amenities that can implement on such kind of budget and plot dimensions are landscaped garden, Portico, Swimming pool, deck area, Sauna, Professional Home theatre, Gym area, Bar counter, Terrace garden, etc.

 One can get the best with respect to an Architectural concept in the House plans as one can leave sufficient setbacks and design the best elevation concept using the best cladding materials.

-One can easily have good 40ft road frontage for such kind of plot sizes.
+One can easily have a good 40ft road frontage for such kinds of plot sizes.
 The Cost to build Duplex house on 50×80 depends on the kind of footprint or sq ft area finalized at the time of final floor plan approval.

 DUPLEX HOUSE COST on 50×80 Site Building Cost: Rs 1.20 cr to Rs Rs 1.9 cr